 This project sets out to investigate the critique of secularism voiced within this network by one of these transnational actors, namely the Frenchman Paul Richard, who stayed in Japan from 1916 to 1920, at the height of his prominence.
 His deep connections to the Indian independence movement provided him with credentials attractive to Japanese anti-colonial activists, but he was clearly also perceived as a spiritually enlightened individual and had close connections to a variety of religionists during his sojourn in Japan.
 By drawing on the writings and letters of these individuals, as well as primary sources from British, French, and Japanese archives, the project seeks to reconstruct their perceptions and critiques of modern, especially Japanese, secularism, and thereby also to overcome the methodological secularism still dominant in the historiography of modern Japan.

-Assistant Professor, Japanese Studies with focus on history and society, RUB Bochum, Bochum (Germany)
+Assistant Professor, Japanese Studies with focus on religion and history of ideas, RUB Bochum, Bochum (Germany)